Roberto1501/Roberto1501/README.md

 I'm currently attending the Full stack web developing course, in wich i'll be studying Html, CSS, JavaScript, React and Nodejs. </P>
 <p>
 My working experiences are related to a short period of  my life where i worked on CNC machines.
-I'm currently building side projects using.
+I'm currently building side projects using the knowledge in Html CSS and JavaScript.

 My favourite programming language is java, and i also enjoy programming in Python.
 I'm currently studying Java online using a Udemy course.</p>